Our Tune

 Our Tune is a long-standing feature/segment on British radio presented by broadcaster Simon Bates.
 Having begun by at least 1979 it was originally part of his mid-morning show on BBC Radio 1, where it aired daily throughout the 1980s and early 1990s.
 The feature has more recently been heard on Smooth Radio, where Bates presented the Breakfast Show from 2011 to 2014.
 An edition of Our Tune typically features a personal story submitted by a listener together with a song that has significance to the person or situation.
 Many of these stories, which are read out over Nino Rota's Love Theme from Romeo and Juliet have a tragic narrative such as illness or death, although not all end on such an unhappy note.

 The feature's sentimental tone has earned it criticism from some, including a columnist at Glasgow's Evening Times who once described it as "dial-a-depression".
-But Our Tune has garnered a huge following among the listening public.
-At its peak the slot was heard by 11 million listeners on a daily basis, and it helped to establish Bates as a household name in the United Kingdom.
+Our Tune has a huge following among the listening public.
+At its peak the slot was heard by 11 million listeners each day and it helped to establish Bates as a household name in the United Kingdom.
 Its popularity led to the release of an album of the most requested songs in 2006, and the publication of a paperback including some of the stories to mark its tenth anniversary in 1990.

 Our Tune continues to be referenced in popular culture, while similar features involving listeners' stories have been employed by other presenters, including Radio 1's Mike Read and Jo Whiley.
 US singer Jenn Bostic became popular in Britain after Bates played one of her songs on an edition of Our Tune in 2012.
 According to a programme aired on Smooth Radio in 2013 to celebrate the feature's 33rd anniversary, the most requested song for Our Tune is Whitney Houston's version of I Will Always Love You.
 Our Tune was last aired by Smooth Radio on 27 September 2013.
 The feature made a brief return in October 2015 as part of a series of programmes about relationships in later life that aired on BBC Local Radio.